Fastdruid/ReCDTV/README.md

 11) DMAC CFGOUT is connected to ground.
 12) (Reportedly) Only one of two CPU VCC are connected! - Not verified however both are connected on this board.
 13) Inverter 4 on U63 is shown on the schematics as grounded/unused.
 It's not. - I've not yet validated what is actually connected.
+14) C88 & C89 are not listed in the parts list.
+C89 is repeated twice, once on page 2 and once on page 3.

 ## Differences from Original